-On a large wooden side table tea and coffee is available in the morning and afternoon, and freshly baked cake is laid out each afternoon.
-On our last visit in April 2011, on our first afternoon we had a delicious lemon cake and on the second afternoon there was lovely warm banana bread.
-We were told that if anything needed refilling to just go to the kitchen and ask.
-A sign from Jo to make ones self at home!
+On a large wooden side table, tea and coffee are available in the morning and afternoon, with freshly baked cake laid out each afternoon.
+On our first afternoon we had a delicious lemon cake, and on the second there was lovely warm banana bread.
+We were told that if anything needed refilling, to go to the kitchen and ask: a sign from Jo to make ourselves at home!

-Activities here vary from walks around the estate with Jo, visiting the vast chicken sheds for egg production, the cattle and pigs that are reared for their milk and meat, as well as an historical tour of the house including a look at the archives.
-There is also a short 20 minute walk up to the family graves at the top of a hill offering lovely views over the lake, and a longer walk up Nachipala Hill.
-This walk can be a bit steep in places and takes about three hours.
-There are also forest walks along sandy tracks which can be taken unguided – you will be given a map of the various routes available.
+Activities at Shiwa Ng’andu vary.
+All overnight visitors have complete access to the estate, from the wildlife reserve and the lake to the extensive archives in the house and the day-to-day workings on the farm.
+Walks around the farm with Jo take in the vast chicken sheds for egg production, and the cattle and pigs that are reared for their milk and meat, or there’s a historical tour of the house, including a look at the archives.
+There is also a short 20-minute walk up to the family graves at the top of a hill, offering lovely views over the lake.
+Further afield is a longer walk up Nachipala Hill, which is a bit steep in places and takes about three hours.
+There are also forest walks along sandy tracks which can be taken unguided – you will be given a map of the various routes.

-Game drives are available on the reserve.
-It’s possible to see small herds of zebra, sitatunga and blue duiker and the bird life here is prolific with over 375 different species ranging from toraco, longclaw, green headed sunbirds, barbets, vultures and many more.
+Game drives are available on the Shiwa Ng’andu reserve.
+It’s possible to see small herds of zebra, sitatunga and blue duiker and the birdlife here is prolific, with over 375 different species ranging from turaco, longclaw, green-headed sunbirds and barbets to vultures and many more.

-Charlie and Jo are wonderful hosts and have done a fantastic job in restoring the manor house at Shiwa Ng’andu, as well as some of the old buildings on the estate.
-They have opened up their home to visitors and have a way of making their guests feel very welcome and at home, and yet still manage to continue their day to day routine of running the estate.
-Shiwa Ng’andu is a highlight of their trip.
+Charlie and Jo are wonderful hosts and have done a fantastic job in restoring the manor house and estate at Shiwa Ng’andu, as well as some of the other buildings.
+They have opened up their home to visitors and have a way of making their guests feel very welcome, yet still manage to continue the day-to-day routine of running the estate.
+For many visitors, Shiwa Ng’andu is a highlight of their trip.

 Food & drink